foxrp/rippled-php/README.md

 [![Latest Stable Version](https://poser.pugx.org/matthiasnoback/badges/v/stable.png)](https://packagist.org/packages/matthiasnoback/badges)
 [![Latest Unstable Version](https://poser.pugx.org/matthiasnoback/badges/v/unstable.png)](https://packagist.org/packages/matthiasnoback/badges)

+#### Warning: This is under heavy development.
+It should be usable by early July, 2018.

 This is a PHP library for communicating with the XRP Ledger.

 In addition wrapping the API, it validates method/transaction parameters normalizes the API responses.